highcharts-for-python/highcharts-gantt/docs/using/populating_series_data/_with_from_array.rst

 .. code-block:: python

-  from highcharts_stock.options.series.area import LineSeries from highcharts_stock.options.series.data import CartesianData
+  from highcharts_gantt.options.series.area import LineSeries from highcharts_gantt.options.series.data import CartesianData

   # A simple array of numerical values which correspond to the Y value of the data
   # point